ASWWU-Web/mysql/README.md

 3. Thats it!
 Wow wasn't that easy.

 ## Connection and Configuration
 By default, the new container will not have any databases.
-It will have a root user with the password defined in the ``.env`` file.
+It will have a user ``root`` with the password defined in the ``.env`` file.

 You can connect to the server mysql command line with the following command:

 ```
+docker-compose exec mysql mysql -p
 ```

+You will then be prompted for the root password.
+You can login as a different database user if you specify the ``-u`` option follwed by a username.

 ## Attaching networks